rust-lang/rfcs/text/0000-uri-crates.md

 The `package.uri` field of Cargo.toml is an optional string based in the regular expression `(www.)?[a-z_\-0-9]+(\.[a-z_\-0-9]+)+(/[a-z_\-0-9]+)*` which is similiar to an URI without a scheme, query, hash fragment and `%` octet sequences.
 In other words, it contains one or more identifiers delimited by dot followed by an optional slash and zero or more identifiers delimited by slash.

+The optional "www." prefix is ignored.

 #### Dependency

 If a dependency string contains at least one dot, the dependency string is an URI.
 Cargo resolves it as a crate identified by that URI in crates.io

+The optional "www." prefix is ignored.

 #### Publishing process

-An user cannot publish a crate with a specific URI if its domain does not exist in crates.io or does not belong to the user.
+An user cannot publish a crate with a specific URI if either its domain does not exist in crates.io, its domain does not belong to the user or the URI is duplicate.

 #### crates.io Domains